pcolliander/hire-me/README.md

 ## Design Decisions

+I tried to keep things separated with files for api, types and components separated from each other.

 ## Dependencies

 The dependencies in the project are postcss plugins.
 I enjoy writing css using postcss plugins as it lets me add functionality to css to make it easier to maintain.